 Your argument

 At its core, an op-ed is a well-constructed argument with a point of view – yours.
 While often political, op-eds aren’t necessarily advocating for a specific policy outcome.
 To craft a good op-ed, you need a strong argument backed up by solid evidence.
-You need to support your argument with data to be compelling, but it doesn’t have to be all scientific data; it can be in the form of quotes, gray literature or political events.
+You need to support your argument with data to be compelling, but it doesn’t have to be all scientific data; it can be in the form of quotes, grey literature or current events.
 Before writing an op-ed, figure out what your argument is.

 What are you asking for (and what are you comfortable asking for)?
 Here are some examples of scientist-authored op-eds that make different kinds of arguments: